google/dopamine/docs/api_docs/python/run_experiment/Runner.md

     episode terminates.

-This constructor will take the following actions: - Initialize an environment. - Initialize a `tf.Session`. - Initialize a logger. - Initialize an agent. - Reload from the latest checkpoint, if available, and initialize the Checkpointer object.
+This constructor will take the following actions: - Initialize an environment. - Initialize a `tf.compat.v1.Session`. - Initialize a logger. - Initialize an agent. - Reload from the latest checkpoint, if available, and initialize the Checkpointer object.